asa-ssc/minisymp2024/pages/program.md

         - Author of `mclust`
     - Title: TBD

 + 11:50 – 13:05: Data Jamboree (Chair: [Jackson Lautier](https://jacksonlautier.com/), Bentley University)
-    Each language, in alphabetical order, will be allocated 15 minutes to tackle the same problems from the NYC 311 requests data, followed by questions/answers.
+  - Each language, in alphabetical order, will be allocated 15-minutes to tackle the same problems from webscraping data on NBA players, followed by questions/answers.
     - Python: [Susan VanderPlas](https://statistics.unl.edu/susan-vanderplas),
       + Associate Professor, Department of Statistics, University of Nebraska-Lincoln.
       + [Code]()